Principles We Swear By

 We believe in engaging everyone

 Sometimes, we must establish relationships with those who see the world very differently.
 We know how difficult these interactions are.
 They aren’t always comfortable for us.
 When we meet with those who hold views antithetical to ours, it is not because we are validating those beliefs.
-It is because these relationships may be a pathway to furthering ideas within our core issues of child welfare, community cohesion, food insecurity, or religious freedom.
+It is because these relationships may be a pathway to furthering ideas within our core issues of community cohesion, child welfare, food insecurity, or religious freedom.

 “Hatred paralyzes life; love releases it.
 Hatred confuses life; love harmonizes it.
 Hatred darkens life; love illuminates it.”